Mahad410/taotnpwaft/FORUM_RULES.md

 Always try to "give" back to our community.
 For each time you find help or answers, try to help someone else out in return.
 You may find that what goes around comes around...
 Give people a little time to respond to your requests and posts.
 People are busy and it may take a little time for people to notice and respond to your request.
 Please be patient.

 We are not biased in SELF-PROMOTION, except if the promotion is relevant and will help direct users to a suitable solution.
 No link drops or link building in posts.
-Please do not link to your personal website in posts or say check out my site or contact me - in any way wihtout first contacting our group staff.
+Please do not link to your personal website in posts or say check out my site or contact me - in any way without first contacting our group staff.
 If you have a Tech or IT blog, YouTube channel, etc. You will be allowed to post under the following circumstances.
-Ifyou wish for your group, business, site, blog, tech community, YouTube channel to be promoted by our group please contact us.
+If you wish for your group, business, site, blog, tech community, YouTube channel to be promoted by our group please contact us.
 Business owners or consultants that need us to help with tech support or troubleshooting should post relevant site links or link to Google My Business or Google Maps so we can investigate.
 Throughout our group, promotion of members social media groups, YouTube channels, podcasts or businesses are permitted on the Wednesday of each week.
 Posts of this nature outside of this window will be deleted.
 We would like to only support those members of the community who disseminate factual and technically correct information.

 Spam will not be tolerated, and posts removed and repeat offenders will be banned.